A Culinary Challenge in China

 Imagine going to a country you’d never been to before and vying with 165 well-honed, professional competitors from sixteen countries, from Estonia to South Africa, in an international culinary contest.
 Some of these competitors make their livings entering challenges worldwide.

-In October, Northampton Community College (NCC) Culinary Arts alumni, Matthew Kirby and Thomas Traupman, accompanied by Chef and Culinary Arts Director Francine Marz, boarded a 15-hour flight from Dallas, Texas, to NingBo, China (two hours from Shanghai) for the International Young Chefs Competition.
+In October, Northampton Community College (NCC) Culinary Arts alum, Matthew Kirby, and student, Thomas Traupman, accompanied by Chef and Culinary Arts Director Francine Marz, boarded a 15-hour flight from Dallas, Texas, to NingBo, China (two hours from Shanghai) for the International Young Chefs Competition.
 Kirby and Traupman are professional chefs, Kirby employed at Melt and Traupman at Kome.

 Competitors were judged on a cold appetizer and a hot, Western-style entrée, one a “two to tango,” in which teams worked together, and one meal made individually.
 The Kirby/Traupman team prepared duck breast with sweet potato puree, a mixed berry gastrique, and sautéed spinach with a sweet potato chip.
 For individual entrees, Kirby made pan-seared, boned lamb, a barley-mushroom risotto, a veal demi-glace, and carrot tuile.
 Traupman cooked salmon with everything-bagel seasoning, a lemon-dill béchamel sauce, potato latkes, and sautéed asparagus with pickled mustard seeds and shallots.
 Both young men won bronze medals for their individual entrees!